pachyderm/pachyderm/README.md

+##Pachyderm News
+Pachyderm v0.7 is out. v0.7 includes replication, automatic failover, and a rigorous testing suite.

+We're hiring!
+Pachyderm is looking for our first hire.
+If you'd like to get involved, email us at jobs@pachyderm.io

 ## What is pfs?
 Pfs is a distributed file system built specifically for the Docker ecosystem.
 You [deploy it with Docker](https://registry.hub.docker.com/u/pachyderm/pfs/),